 Location, location, location

 Searching for an Olympic experience?
 Head over to Mt.
 Van Hoevenberg Ski Center where athletes train for competition on the big stage alongside skiers of all skill-levels.
 In the southern Adirondacks, Lapland Lake XC Ski Center also has an Olympic touch.
 Here, a beautiful woodland trail system, designed by a former U.S. Olympic skier, compliments a full-service day or overnight center.
-Dewey Mountain Recreation Center, located just minutes from downtown Saranac Lake, is a perfect family-friendly destination and many trails are lighted for night skiing.
+Dewey Mountain Recreation Center, located just one mile from downtown Saranac Lake, is a perfect family-friendly destination and many trails are lighted for night skiing.
 Skiing in the shadows of some of New York's tallest mountains might seem intimidating, but at Cascade X-C Ski Center, groomed trails for all abilities, a large Nordic retail store, and full moon parties create a great atmosphere for all skiers.
 Searching for the best snow in the Adirondacks?
 The Paul Smith's College Visitors Interpretive Center (VIC) is home to some of the finest skiing, even when other areas don't have enough snow.
+You'll also be sharing trails with past, current, and future Olympians at the VIC, as it is the official east coast training center for the US Nordic team.

 Ski centers aren't the only places to find great skiing in the Adirondacks!
 Around the region, a variety of parks, trail systems, and backcountry trails offer exciting trips!
 Fern Park in Inlet has 20 miles of trails, 6 of which are left ungroomed for off-piste adventures.
 In Tupper Lake, the Tupper Lake Golf Club transforms into the James C. Frenette Sr. Recreational Trails, which is groomed for classic and skate skiing -- and is dog-friendly!
-The Malone Fish & Game Club is the northern gateway to Nordic skiing in the Adirondacks, with miles of peaceful trails.
 Throughout Hamilton County and the Schroon Lake region, plenty of wilderness hiking trails become excellent backcountry ski tours once the snow falls.
 Still not sure which way to go?
 Head over to the Lake Champlain region where you can ski the coast over snowy fields or frozen lakes.